HackYourFuture/JavaScript3/Week1/MAKEME.md

 Wouldn't it cool to make a new friend with just the click of a button?

-Write a function that makes an aPI call to https://www.randomuser.me/api
+Write a function that makes an API call to https://www.randomuser.me/api

-**Exercise 3: asdsa**
+**Exercise 3: **
 **Exercise 4: asdsa**
 **Exercise 5: asdsa**